Expensify/App/docs/articles/new-expensify/bank-accounts-and-credit-cards/Connect-a-Bank-Account.md

 ## Enter company information
 This is where you’ll add the legal business name as well as several other company details.

-### Company address
-**The company address must be:**
-- Located in the US
-- A physical location

-If you input a maildrop address (PO box, UPS Store, etc.), the address will be flagged for review, and adding the bank account to Expensify will be delayed.
+- **Company address**: The company address must be located in the US and a physical location (If you input a maildrop address, PO box, or UPS Store, the address will be flagged for review, and adding the bank account to Expensify will be delayed)

-### Tax Identification Number
-This is the identification number that was assigned to the business by the IRS.
+- **Tax Identification Number**: This is the identification number that was assigned to the business by the IRS
-### Company website
-A company website is required to use most of Expensify’s payment features.
-When adding the website of the business, format it as, https://www.domain.com.
+- **Company website**: A company website is required to use most of Expensify’s payment features.
+When adding the website of the business, format it as, https://www.domain.com
-### Industry Classification Code
-You can locate a list of Industry Classification Codes here.
+- **Industry Classification Code**: You can locate a list of Industry Classification Codes [here]([url](https://www.census.gov/naics/?input=software&year=2022))

 ## Enter personal information
 Whoever is connecting the bank account to Expensify, must enter their details under the Requestor Information section:
 - The address must be a physical address